Can Applying Yogurt to the Skin Improve Acne?

-The human body contains special substances called antioxidants, which find and remove harmful oxidants that naturally form in the body.
-The beneficial bacteria and lactic acid found in yogurt can also act as antioxidants, helping prevent oxidants from building up and damaging the skin.9,10
+The human body contains special substances called antioxidants, which find and remove harmful free radicals (oxidants) that naturally form in the body.
+Both the beneficial bacteria as well as lactic acid found in yogurt can act as antioxidants, helping prevent free radicals from building up and damaging the skin.9,10

 Wound-healing properties of yogurt

 Medically speaking, acne lesions are small wounds.
 To date, no studies have tested whether applying yogurt to the skin can help acne lesions heal faster.
 However, research involving animals shows that topically applying beneficial bacteria like that which is found in yogurt can speed up wound healing.11

 Skin barrier-strengthening properties of yogurt

 The outer layer of our skin functions as the skin barrier.
 This barrier is our skin's armor, keeping in moisture and protecting our skin from harmful bacteria, sun damage, and toxic chemicals in our environment.